Kazade/simulant-engine/documentation/audio.md

 ## Playing Sounds

-`Sounds` are played through `Sources`.
-All `StageNodes` are a sound `Source`, as is the `Window` itself.
-You can play a sounds by using the `play_sound(id, repeat)` method on the `Source`.
-In the case of the `Window` the `id` must be the ID of a sound loaded by the `shared_assets` manager, in the case of `StageNodes` the sound must be either in the associated `Stage` asset manager or `shared_assets`.
+`Sounds` are played through `AudioSources`.
+All `StageNodes` are an`AudioSource`.
+You can play a sound by using the `play_sound(id, repeat, distance_model)` method on the `AudioSource`.

 Playing a sound from a `StageNode` will use positional audio to make it seem like the sound is coming from the location of the node.
-Sounds played through the `Window` will not have any positional effect - this makes the `Window` perfect for playing a level soundtrack for example.
+If you want the sound to sound like ambient audio (e.g. a soundtrack) use the `DISTANCE_MODEL_AMBIENT` distance model.

 The `repeat` argument of `play_sound` can be one of the following: